sihangw/sihangw.github.io/_pages/about.md

 I’m a master student in Mechanical Engineering and Elecctric and Computer Engineering at University of Michigan.
 My research interests lie in the intersection of planning under uncertainty, control, computer vision and robotics.

-Previously, I received a B.Eng. in Automation from Nanjing Institute of Technology (China) in 2020.
+Previously, I was a visiting student at University of Michigan-Shanghai Jiao Tong University Joint Institute (Shanghai, China) and received a B.Eng. in Automation from Nanjing Institute of Technology (Nanjing, China) in 2020.